 Treatment length largely depends on the severity of your case.
 Our dental experts may choose to complete the treatment over two visits and divide your mouth into quadrants.
 Our dedicated team can provide a time estimate upon examination.

-Fortunately, periodontitis is treatable and manageable by periodontists such as Dr. Kuznia and Dr. Storch.
-Using a small measuring device to gently measure the gums around the teeth along with specialized digital radiography, Dr. Kuznia and Dr. Storch can accurately diagnose periodontal diseases and prescribe to manage your condition.
-Call today to set up your exam with Dr. Kuznia or Dr. Storch!
+Fortunately, periodontitis is treatable and manageable by periodontists such as Dr. Kuznia, Dr. Storch, and Dr. Saltz.
+Using a small measuring device to gently measure the gums around the teeth along with specialized digital radiography, Dr. Kuznia, Dr. Storch, and Dr. Saltz can accurately diagnose periodontal diseases and prescribe to manage your condition.
+Call today to set up your exam with Dr. Kuznia, Dr. Storch, and Dr. Saltz!